 I did a value study of this

-back in November, and today I felt like coloring it (freely, I didn't use the reference.
-Still, you can't be too innovative with a sunset).
+back in November, and today I felt like coloring it (didn't use the reference for the colors though).

 1. Loose value sketch (00:15)